-Expo: Also known as the expeditor, their responsibility is to manage the window where the chefs and cooks plate and sell food, then coordinate that food's journey to the dining room by handing it off to a runner or server, or running it there themselves.
+Expo: Also known as the expeditor, their responsibility is to manage the window where the chefs and cooks plate and sell food, then coordinate that food's journey to the dining room by handing it off to a runner or member of the wait staff or running it there themselves.

 Family meal: The free, pre-shift meal offered to staff, whipped up by the kitchen.
-Usually a fun way for cooks to show off their creativity.
+Usually, a fun way for the various types of chefs to show off their creativity.

 Fire: When a dish is fired, it means its ready to be plated and sold ASAP.
-Sometimes orders are fired as soon as they're put in, and sometimes the firing is delayed to make sure entrees don't hit the tables before the apps are cleared.
+Sometimes orders are fired as soon as they're put in, and sometimes the firing is delayed to make sure an entree doesn't hit the tables before the appetizer is cleared.

 Floor: The dining room.

 Heard: An acknowledgement that something is heard and understood: "Fire that porkchop now!"
 "Heard!"